theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-check-the-accessibility-to-a-sap-system.md

 The following article shows how to check the accessibility of an SAP system using the [paping.exe](https://code.google.com/archive/p/paping) tool.
+Alternatively, you can also use the Microsoft [telnet](https://learn.microsoft.com/de-de/windows-server/administration/windows-commands/telnet) tool.

 Sometimes the firewall is blocking the traffic to the SAP System.
 This could be a local firewall, but also a firewall in the destination network.
-You can use the [paping.exe](https://code.google.com/archive/p/paping/) tool to ping the port and to check if the firewall is open.
+You can use the paping.exetool to ping the port and to check if the firewall is open.

 ### Ping the SAP System